frontenddogma/css-optimization-basics/manuscript/overview.md

 For production, we remove all unneeded characters.
 All of them.

-We typically want to reference one style sheet that includes all the styles, though there are cases of high complexity in which a different approach can lead to higher performance.
+We typically want to reference one style sheet that includes all the styles, though there are cases of high complexity in which a different approach can lead to better performance.

-(We cannot be absolved from making decisions about our particular project.)
+(We cannot be absolved from making decisions about our particular projects.)

 (Exceptions prove the rule.)